htmldbjs/htmldbjs/docs/methods/markRows.md

 ### `HTMLDB.markRows`

-This method adds zeros at the beginning of a given `text` to construct a string with the length of `digitCount`.
+This method adds the given `className` to the rows in the `parent` table.

 #### Description